Table of Contents

 - Increased hydrostatic pressure

-Edemas may also accompany physical conditions not considered serious health issues.
-They may occur as part oft the female cycle, or in people flying in airplanes, as the normal result of the body being constrained in an unnatural position for a prolonged period of time.
+Edema may also accompany physical conditions that are not considered serious health problems.
+Edema may occur as part of the female cycle, or in people flying in airplanes, which is due to the body being constrained in an unnatural position for a prolonged period of time.

-Edemas are a typical accompanying symptom in the field of gynecology.
-They usually occur in the second half of the cycle.
-They may not be visible, but can cause unpleasant or painful feelings of tension.
-The enclosed fluid also leads to weight gain.
-This is referred to as Cyclic Premenstrual Edema or Cyclical Idiopathic Edema.
-As the name implies, these edemas have not yet been fully studied.
-They generally affect the legs, feet, hands and/or chest.
-The symptoms always occur on both sides and simultaneously.
-In the first part of the day, the upper part of the body is usually affected, and in the second part it is mostly the legs and feet.
+Edema is a typical accompanying symptom in gynecology and usually occurs in the second half of the menstrual cycle.
+It may not be visible but can cause unpleasant or painful feelings of tension.
+The accumulation of fluid also leads to weight gain.
+This is referred to as cyclic premenstrual edema or cyclical idiopathic edema, and it generally affects the legs, feet, hands, and/or chest.
+The symptoms always occur on both sides of the body.
+In the first part of the day, the upper part of the body is usually affected, and in the second part, the legs and feet are mostly affected.

-Presumably, blood vessels become more permeable in the second half of the cycle.
-Fluid and proteins get into the tissue.
-This process is more pronounced in some women than in others and is triggered by a hormonal imbalance.
-Science suggests that the release of too much aldosterone in the second half of the cycle encourages the formation of edemas.
+Blood vessels become more permeable in the second half of the menstrual cycle.
+Fluid and proteins move into the tissue.
+This process is more pronounced in some women than in others and is triggered by hormonal imbalance.
+Studies suggest that the release of excess aldosterone in the second half of the cycle encourages the formation of edema.

-Aldosterone is formed in the adrenal gland and generally helps regulate the fluid balance.
-An increased release of serotonin may help the formation of edemas, too.
+Aldosterone is formed in the adrenal gland and generally helps to regulate fluid balance.
+The increased release of serotonin may also contribute to the formation of edema.
 Serotonin influences the permeability of the vessels.

-The causes for the formation of edemas when flying are comparable to those of edemas stemming from a unilateral physical strain, such as standing for a long time on the job.
-The muscular pump cannot work properly during physical inactivity, the blood gets caught in the veins, and feet and legs swell.
+The causes of edema when flying are comparable to those of edema arising from a unilateral physical strain, such as standing for a long time while working.
+The muscle pump does not work properly during physical inactivity.
+As such, blood is trapped in the veins and the feet and legs become swollen.

 Ascites as part of a liver cirrhosis

-Infectious diseases have to be considered in the process as well.
-Typical therapy includes rest and diet adjustments depending on the cause.
+Infectious diseases should also be considered when ascites occurs.
+Typical therapy includes the treatment of the principal cause of ascites (for example diuretics and antibiotics) and diet adjustments depending on the cause.

-When the amount of fluid in the Pleura cavity exceeds a healthy limit, we speak of pleural weeping.
-This condition can only be diagnosed once more than 200 ml has accumulated.
-Pleural effusion happens frequently.
-In most cases, it is caused by cardiac insufficiency accompanied by inflammatory infections in the lung.
-As part of the differential diagnosis, systemic diseases have to be considered as well as metabolic and abdominal diseases.
-In less severe cases of pleural effusion, the patient is not usually aware of the condition.
-In severe cases, the patient may complain of:
+In pleural effusion, the amount of fluid in the pleural cavity exceeds the normal limit, and it is diagnosed if >200 mL of fluid is found in the pleura.
+Pleural effusion is a common presentation.
+In most cases, it is caused by cardiac insufficiency (bilateral), neoplasm (only on the left side), hypoalbuminemia, and inflammatory infections in the lung.
+Regarding differential diagnoses, systemic diseases as well as metabolic and abdominal diseases should be considered.
+In less severe cases of pleural effusion, the patient is usually not aware of the condition.
+However, in severe cases, the patient may complain of:

 - Chest tightness

-We differentiate between primary and secondary lymph edemas.
-The primary edemas include the congenital familial lymph edema (Nonne-Milroy), and the familial non-congenital lymph edema (Meige).
-The sporadic lymph edemas, which are caused by changes to the lymph vessels (hypoplasia or hyperplasia) also belong to the primary lymph edemas.
-Secondary lymph edemas can be:
+Lymphedema comprises primary and secondary lymphedema.
+The primary form includes congenital familial lymphedema (Nonne-Milroy) and non-congenital familial lymphedema (Meige).
+The sporadic lymph edemas, which are caused by changes to the lymph vessels (hypoplasia or hyperplasia) also belong to the primary lymphedemas.
+Secondary lymphedemas could be: